aws/eks-charts/stable/appmesh-controller/README.md

-`serviceAccount.annotations` | optional annotations to add to service account | None `serviceAccount.create` | If `true`, create a new service account | `true` `serviceAccount.name` | Service account to be used | None `sidecar.image.repository` | Envoy image repository | `840364872350.dkr.ecr.us-west-2.amazonaws.com/aws-appmesh-envoy`
+`serviceAccount.annotations` | optional annotations to add to service account | None `serviceAccount.create` | If `true`, create a new service account | `true` `serviceAccount.name` | Service account to be used | None `sidecar.image.repository` | Envoy image repository.
+If you override with non-Amazon built Envoy image, you will need to test/ensure it works with the App Mesh | `840364872350.dkr.ecr.us-west-2.amazonaws.com/aws-appmesh-envoy`
 `sidecar.image.tag` | Envoy image tag | `<VERSION>`
 `sidecar.logLevel` | Envoy log level | `info`
 `sidecar.resources.requests` | Envoy container resource requests | `requests: cpu 10m memory 32Mi`